pufanyi/GenderRecognitionByVoice/README.md

 ### Support Vector Machines (SVM) Exploration

 We conducted an in-depth analysis of SVM by exploring and adjusting its parameters to achieve optimal performance.
-To explicitly refine our understanding of each parameter, we plotted the separating hyperplane for each kernel.
+To explicitly refine our understanding of each parameter, we plotted the separating hyperplane for different parameter and kernel.
 This process allowed us to fine-tune the SVM algorithm and gain a better understanding of its behavior.

 ### Principal Component Analysis (PCA)